Rebooted startup program WeWork Labs celebrates its one-year anniversary

 These Labs offices are often — but not always — housed within a larger WeWork space, and, like an accelerator, they offer mentorship and programming.
 However, WeWork doesn’t take any equity; instead, it simply makes money by charging rent.
 (In New York, a desk costs between $450 and $550 a month, but the price varies by location.)

-I spoke to Roee Adler, the program’s global head, about how the program has evolved over the past year.
+I spoke to Roee Adler, the program’s global head, about how Labs has evolved over the past year.
 Adler actually has a long history with startups — in fact, his company Soluto won the very first Startup Battlefield at TechCrunch Disrupt.
 He’s held a number of positions at WeWork, including chief product officer, and he said that as his role was evolving, he found himself asking, “What is the next startup we can build inside WeWork?”

 The answer: “We decided to reevaluate our level of commitment and investment with the earliest of stages for startups.”